|

 Though everyone is brilliant, it’s really Jessica’s performance that takes her character up one more peg on the messy character scale.
 Her performance of an embittered woman without friends or happiness is among the best of Britain performances.
 Beyond the acting, everything else is also quality filmmaking.
 The sets, scripts and costumes are gorgeous even in the harsh realities of military living.

 Last week I reviewed this series on Silver Petticoat.
-As always, if you want to read my “official review,” you can follow the links down below.
+As always, if you want to read my “official review,” you can follow the link down below.
 It’s certainly one I believe deserves a second season.

 Have you seen this 6-part series?
 What were your impressions?
 Share all the comments down below.

-(Content: there is adult content in this TVMA rated series.
+Content: there is adult content in this TVMA rated series.
 2-3 sex scenes [episode one being the most prolonged], and in an emotionally charged scene, a woman prepares for a self-inflicted abortion [non graphic].
 She also questions a doctor about abortion.
 There is talk of an extra marital affair.
-About 5 f-words are used along with some other commonplace profanity.)
+About 5 f-words are used along with some other commonplace profanity.

 About Rissi JC